 So Why Do People Keep Making This?

-There’s something kind of genius about this casserole.
-It feels like a throwback to those ‘90s family dinners, only without the can of mystery soup.
+It feels like a throwback to those no-frills ‘90s family dinners (you know the ones), only without a suspicious can of “cream-of-something” soup involved.
+It’s creamy.
 It’s cozy.
-It’s creamy.
-It’s simple.
+It’s embarrassingly simple.

 -